Discover how modernizing student residency verification can maximize funding, ensure fairness, and improve campus safety in your school district.

 The speakers in the webcast, Matt Federoff, Tina Onassis, and Nick Man, brought their collective expertise to the discussion on modernizing student residency verification.

 Tina Onassis, with her 22 years of experience as a Residency Verification and Truancy Officer, Homeless Student Liaison, and Foster Student Liaison for the Chichester School District, shared insights into the traditional methods and the challenges they pose.
-Nick Man, as the Risk and Fraud Product Marketing Manager for Thomson Reuters, highlighted the benefits of leveraging technology, such as license plate recognition and public records data, to enhance the residency verification process.
+Nick Man, as the Risk and Fraud Product Marketing Manager for Thomson Reuters, highlighted how data-driven tools can assist districts by providing additional context to support residency review processes.

 Jump to ↓